Explore Seasonal Trends

 "I always bring some extra money in case something catches my eye like a handbag or jewelry," she says.
 "My friends and family always love what I buy and are impressed that their gifts came from a club."

-For Korista and other holiday shoppers, an uptick in retail buying will likely repeat for the 2016 season—to the tune of a 3.1 percent increase from last year, according to the National Retail Federation (NRF).
-Consumer confidence remains steady.
-Claudia Lombana, a national consumer expert, says: "If the early trends we've seen continue, the 2016 holiday season will be stronger than 2015."
+For Korista and other holiday shoppers, an uptick in retail buying will likely repeat for the 2017 season—to the tune of a 3.4 percent increase from last year, according to the National Retail Federation (NRF).

 That means aisles of choice and variety, especially at wholesale clubs.
 "We know that Chase Freedom cardmembers love to earn big on the essentials," said Pam Codispoti, President of Chase Branded Cards.
 "Offering 5% cash back at wholesale clubs is another way we're continuing to deliver the best value for our customers."